By Jason B

 In addition to the Gore Surround the Aerox Mid also features the construction that Lowa is known for like the MONOWRAP Stability Frame, lightweight microfiber and synthetic upper and the LOWA Surround Trac outsole.

 My initial impression of the boots is positive.
 I am a size 9 with a fairly wide forefoot.
 The boots fit well.
 The toe box is comfortable – not too snug with average lightweight hiking socks.
 The arch supports seems adequate and the heel cup does a nice job of cradling my heel.
 Style is very much a personal preference, but I like the style and look of the boots.
 The orange highlights on the boot are noticeable but not obnoxious.
 The sole features “V” shaped chevrons on the outside of the sole and hexagon shaped lugs on the inside of the sole.
-The lacing is Lowa’s version of speed lacing – the round laces run through fabric sleeves with only one metal hood on the outside of the upper for tying.
+The lacing is LOWA’s version of speed lacing – the round laces run through fabric sleeves with only one metal hook on the outside of the upper for tying.
 The tongue is sewn to a piece of stretchy fabric that completely covers the area under the laces.
 This should help keep out debris from coming in through the tongue and laces area.

 I generally evaluate boots on three main criteria – comfort, durability and usability.
 Please check back once I have put some miles on the boots for an updated review.